cloudberry-contrib/cbcopy/README.md

 ALTER TABLE table_name OWNER TO target_role1;
 ```

-If the target role doesn't exist in the target database, these ownership change statements will fail with an error like "role 'target_role1' does not exist".
+If the target role doesn't exist in the destination database, these ownership change statements will fail with an error like "role 'target_role1' does not exist".

 ### Tablespace
 cbcopy provides three ways to handle tablespace migration:

 1. **Default Mode** - When no tablespace options are specified, objects will be created in the same tablespace names as they were in the source database.
-You have two options to ensure the tablespaces exist in the target database:
+You have two options to ensure the tablespaces exist in the destination database:
    - Use `--with-global-metadata` to automatically create matching tablespaces
-   - Manually create the tablespaces in the target database before migration:
+   - Manually create the tablespaces in the destination database before migration:
      ```sql
      CREATE TABLESPACE custom_space LOCATION '/path/to/tablespace';
      ```

-2. **Single Target Tablespace** (`--dest-tablespace`) - Migrate all source database objects into a single specified tablespace on the target database, regardless of their original tablespace locations.
+2. **Single destination Tablespace** (`--dest-tablespace`) - Migrate all source database objects into a single specified tablespace on the destination database, regardless of their original tablespace locations.
 For example:
    ```bash
    cbcopy --dest-tablespace=new_space ...
    ```